sumit2011/sumit2011.github.io/git-commands/index.md

 Most useful git commands.
 <!--more-->
+# intro
+here i summarises the all git commands which is used frequently.

+### Configuration
+To configure the the email id in local git repo.
 ```bash
 git config --global user.email "your_email_id"
 ```
+To configure the username in the local git repo.
 ```bash
 git config --global user.name "your-user-name"
 ```
+To check the user email in git local repo.
 ```bash
 git config --global user.email
 ```
+###
 ```bash
 git add .
 ```
+to commmit all the changes.
 ```bash
 git commit -m "commit_message"
 ```

 ```bash
 git push -u origin main
 ```